sp3p3x/bi0s/update.md

 Continue with C lang assignments and do more levels of bandit overthewire.

 ### **Challenges faced**
-Got confused between objects in and OOP objects.
+Got confused between objects in C and OOP objects.

 ### **Resources**
 - https://wiki.bi0s.in/reversing/c-lang/